TadiT7/treble_experimentations_wiki/Samsung-Galaxy-S9-and-S9-Plus-(Exynos).md

 > Working (SIM Pin needs to be disabled when using the dual-sim (FD) S9, failing to do so will result in the secondary sim not being recognised)

 * Fingerprint Reader
-> Works, but needs to turn the screen when setting finger

-> Adding and using a fingerprint causes system ui to crash and locks up touch input.
+> Works.
+Need to kill Settings app after removing a fingerprint.

 * VoLTE
 > Not working (tested with carrier EE, UK)